The Executive Remuneration Review: Germany

 The German Capital Investment Act (GCIA) implements the AIFMD (and the UCITS Directive) into German law.
 As a result, the following applies to both AIF and UCITS management companies.

-In the case of significant investment funds (i.e., in general, funds managing assets of at least €1.25 billion in the aggregate and employing at least 50 employees), a remuneration committee has to be established, which advises and controls the company in respect of its remuneration system.118
+In the case of significant investment funds (i.e., in general, funds managing assets of at least €1.25 billion in the aggregate and employing at least 50 employees), a remuneration committee has to be established that advises and controls the company in respect of its remuneration system.125

 Developments and conclusions